 where $a_{i}\in \mathbb{R}$ and $\mathcal{E}_i\in S$.
 We define $\gamma:=\sum_{i}|a_i|$ and refer to $\gamma^2$ as the sampling overhead. \end{dfn}

 In contrast, our approach only requires consistency at the level of observable expectation values.
 That is, we consider the expectation-value-level quasiprobability decomposition, defined as follows.

-\begin{dfn}[Expectation-value level quasiprobability decomposition] Let $\mathcal{T}$ be a target operation and let $S$ be a set of implementable operations.
+\begin{dfn}[Expectation-value-level quasiprobability decomposition] Let $\mathcal{T}$ be a target operation and let $S$ be a set of implementable operations.
 Fix a CPTP map $\Phi$, an observable $O$, and a quantum state $\rho$.
-For the task of estimating $\mathrm{tr}[O\Phi\circ\mathcal{T}(\rho)]$, we call a representation an expectation-value-level quasiprobability decomposition if it satisfies
+For the task of estimating $\mathrm{tr}[O(\Phi\circ\mathcal{T})(\rho)]$, we call a representation an expectation-value-level quasiprobability decomposition if it satisfies

 where $a_{i}\in \mathbb{R}$ and $\mathcal{E}_i\in S$.
 For such a decomposition, we define $\gamma_{\rm eff}:=\sum_{i}|a_i|$ and refer to $\gamma_{\rm eff}^2$ as the effective sampling overhead. \end{dfn} We emphasize that in many settings of interest, $\rho$ and/or $\Phi$ are not known classically.
 Thus, the expectation-value-level QPD should often be understood as an existence result about a decomposition that avoids the additional rescaling factor $\gamma_{\rm eff}$ in the evaluation phase.
 Finding such a decomposition in practice may require an additional estimation step for $\rho$ and/or $\Phi$, whose sample complexity is not captured by $\gamma_{\rm eff}$.